 I would never ever regretted my impromptu decision to get short getaway to Tanjung Puting National Park (TPNP), Central Kalimantan.
 It’s a perfect place to be surrounded by nature.

 This place is the first and the biggest orangutan rehabilitation center in the world.
-Therefore, you need to go on tour to get there.
+Also, it is a conservation area.
+Therefore, you must visit and need to go on tour to get there.
 Yet, you won’t miss its adventurous side.

 From the beginning, I have been excited as it was my first step in Kalimantan ever.
 I went by myself and joined with three other people.
 We soon became friends.
-I am happy my first one is in Tanjung Puting because it is one of natural wonders of the world.
+I am happy my first one is on Tanjung Puting, because it is one of natural wonders of the world.
 Three days is not enough.